Leave in Australia

 • Substituting a public holiday for another day

-All employees have a right to not work on public holidays; however, employers can ask them to work if the request is reasonable.
+All employees have a right not to work on public holidays; however, employers can ask them to work if the request is reasonable.
 Employees, in turn, can refuse it if they have their own reasonable grounds.

 An employee doesn't get paid for a public holiday if they don't usually work on the day that the public holiday falls on.

-Australia Public Holiday Calendar 2024
+Australia Public Holiday Calendar 2025

 DATE WEEK DAY HOLIDAY LOCAL NAME